zerex21/CRUD-API/README.md

 ***
 #### Configuration

-Server post for listening request can be configured as environment variable (.env)
+-Server post for listening request can be configured as environment variable (.env)
 ***
 #### Scripts